Errors and Warnings¶

 lint_off

 command.
-This is useful when a script is suppressing warnings and the Verilog source should not be changed.
+This is useful when a script suppresses warnings, and the Verilog source should not be changed.
 This method also allows matching on the warning text.lint_off -rule UNSIGNED -file "*/example.v" -line 1

 Error And Warning Format¶